TezBaydu/Milestone-Project-3-Cooking/README.md

 2. Search function - This so the member can re-search at current page.
     - Search bar for particular foods
-        * To have ability to find several foods and ignore anything that is not alphabetical
+        * To have ability to find foods using text
-    - Filter - more than one can be selected
+    - Filter buttons for particular recipe types as associated by recipe creators(Memebers)
         * Recipe Types
             * Breakfast
             * Lunch
             * Dinner
             * Dessert
             * Snack
-    - Ready in Time slider
-        * Slider to adjust when meals can be cooked and prepared in for member in case they want a quick meal
-    - Search button - once selections have been made
-        * Otherwise suggestions are provided

 3. Recipe selection - Details provided by members who have shared publicly or via recipe shared database.
     - Name